 - Optimize your virtual machine for software development (p.
-97); - Simulate various Internet connectivity speeds; - Download pre-configured virtual appliances (p.
-121); - · Enable nested virtualization support; and - Enable PMU virtualization support.
+102); - Simulate various Internet connectivity speeds (p.
+207); - Download pre-configured virtual machines (p.
+121); and - Enable nested virtualization support (p.
+197).

 Set File Type Associations

 When working with Parallels Desktop, you may need to open a macOS file in some Windows application or a Windows file in some macOS app.
 If you often need to do so, change the file association for the file.